Read the most current stock assessment for common snook in Florida, published June 5, 2013.

 Florida Fish and Wildlife Conservation Commission

-Florida Fish & Wildlife Research Institute
+Fish and Wildlife Research Institute

-100 Eighth Street, Southeast
+100 Eighth Avenue Southease

 St. Petersburg, Florida 33701-5020

-- Total catch rates from the Everglades National Park creel survey, which were applied to the gulf coast analyses, showed similar increases in recent years as did the MRFSS index and also experienced the sharp drop in 2010.
+- Total catch rates from the Everglades National Park creel survey, which were applied to the gulf coast analyses, showed similar increases in recent years as did the recreational index for the gulf coast and catch rates in the park also experienced the sharp drop in 2010 followed by increases afterwards.

-- Fishing mortality rates on the Atlantic coast tracked those estimated in earlier assessments until 1998 and then the rates were higher for 1999-2003 and similar in 2004.
-Not surprisingly given the extended season closure, the 2010 estimate of average fishing mortality for the reference age (Age-5) on the Atlantic coast was low at 0.04 per year but it must be noted that fishing mortality rates have been declining on the Atlantic coast after 2000.
-On the gulf coast, the fishing mortality rates declined after the slot limit was implemented in 1999 and in 2010, the fishing mortality for the same reference age was 0.04 per year down from the 1997 high value of 0.53 per year.
-Again it must be noted that the fishery on the gulf coast was closed for all of 2010 in response to the cold kills in January 2010.
+- Fishing mortality rates on the Atlantic coast tracked those estimated in earlier assessments until 1998 and then the rates were higher for 1999-2003 and then similar from 2004 and later.
+After the extended season closure, from January 2010 until September 2011 on the Atlantic coast, the estimate of average fishing mortality for reference age (age-8) was 0.49 per year in 2011 and 0.15 per year in 2012.
+On the gulf coast, the fishing mortality rates declined after the slot limit was implemented in 1999 and the fishing mortality for the reference age (age-7) was 0.04 per year in 2010 which was down from the 1997 high value of 0.76 per year.
+The fishing mortality rate during the closure was 0.075 in 2011 and 0.066 per year in 2012.
+Most of the mortality on the gulf coast came from release mortality.

-- The estimated recruitment on the gulf coast from 2008 through 2010 was the lowest in the time series and these low numbers of recruits occurred at the highest spawning biomass values.
-This combination of low recruitment stemming from high spawning biomass indicates that the environmental effects on recruitment are important and should be investigated.
+- The estimated recruitment on the Atlantic coast in 2007 through 2011 was the lowest over the 27 year time period and recruitment on the gulf coast from 2005 through 2009 was the lowest since 1992.
+The low numbers of recruits on the gulf coast occurred at the highest spawning biomass values.
+Low recruitment stemming from high spawning biomass indicates that environmental effects are important determinants of year class strength.